-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the following deficiency in the Habitat for Humanity of Summit County, Inc.'s internal control to be significant deficiency:
+Our audit was also not designed to identify deficiencies in internal control that might be significant deficiencies.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+We consider the following deficiency in the Organization's internal control to be a significant deficiency:

-Accounting Assistance - We provided the Organization guidance on the implementation of accounting pronouncements, identifying items required to be disclosed in the audited financial statement, the proper classification of items in the general ledger and the financial statements and proposing adjustments to various accounts at year-end.
+Accounting Assistance - We provided the Organization guidance on the proper classification of items in the general ledger and the financial statements and proposing adjustments to various accounts at year-end.